pyrddlgym-project/pyRDDLGym/docs/start.rst

 Initializing Built-In Environments
 -------------------

-To initialize a built-in environment from rddlrepository (you must have it installed, i.e. ``pip install rddlrepository``):
+To initialize a built-in environment from the `rddlrepository <https://github.com/pyrddlgym-project/rddlrepository>`_:

 .. code-block:: python

     import pyRDDLGym
-    env = pyRDDLGym.make("Cartpole_Continuous_gym", "0", **other_kwargs)
+    env = pyRDDLGym.make("CartPole_Continuous_gym", "0")

-where "Cartpole_Continuous_gym" is the name of the domain and "0" is the name of the instance.
+where "CartPole_Continuous_gym" is the name of the domain and "0" is the instance.
-``**other_kwargs`` is an optional set of keyword arguments that can be passed to the environment.

 Initializing Environments from RDDL Files
 -------------------